Carlos Westendorp: Early life and career

 From 1991 to 1995 he was Spain’s Secretary of State for the European Union.
-He was centrally involved in the Spanish Presidency of the EU in 1995, which coincided with the adoption of the Euro, the launching of the Barcelona process and the signing of the transatlantic agenda.
+He was centrally involved in the Spanish Presidency of the EU in 1995, which coincided with the adoption of the Euro, the launching of the Barcelona process, and the signing of the transatlantic agenda.
 In this last capacity, he chaired the Reflection group set up to prepare the negotiations on treaty change, which led to the Treaties of Amsterdam and, subsequently, Nice.

 In December 1995, he was appointed Minister of Foreign Affairs and served in that capacity until the end of the last government presided by Felipe González.
 In May 1996 he was appointed Ambassador Permanent Representative of Spain to the United Nations in New York.

 From 1997 to 1999 he served as the 2nd High Representative for Bosnia and Herzegovina.
 Under the so called "Bonn Powers" his role gave him the authority to take the necessary decisions to implement the Dayton Agreement.
 His first act with these new powers was laws on citizenship, and later imposed a new flag and national anthem.
-He was involved in removing Nikola Poplašen from power despite Poplašen being elected president.
+He was involved in removing Nikola Poplašen from power despite Poplašen having been elected president.

-In 1999, he was elected Member of the European Parliament representing the PSOE.
+In 1999, Westendorp was elected a Member of the European Parliament representing the PSOE.
 He served as Chairman of the Parliament’s Committee on Industry, Trade, Energy and Research until 2003.
-In 2003, he was elected Member of the Madrid Regional Assembly and Speaker on Economy of the Socialist Group.
+In 2003, he was elected a Member of the Madrid Regional Assembly and the Speaker on Economy of the Socialist Group.

-He was co-founder and executive vice-president of the Toledo Center for Peace and is now a member of its board.
+Westendorp was co-founder and executive vice-president of the Toledo Center for Peace and was subsequently a member of its board.
 After the elections of 2004, he was appointed Ambassador to the United States of America, a position he occupied until 2008.
 In April 2010, he was appointed Secretary-General of the Club de Madrid.

-He is currently the principal advisor to Felipe González, Chairman of the Reflection Group established by the EU Heads of State and Government to assist the European Union to anticipate and meet the challenges facing in the period 2020 to 2030.
+In his last years, Westendorp was the principal advisor to Felipe González, Chairman of the Reflection Group established by the EU Heads of State and Government to assist the European Union to anticipate and meet the challenges facing in the period 2020 to 2030 and president of Westendorp International S.L., a private consulting company.

+Death

+Westendorp died in Madrid on 30 March 2026, at the age of 89.

+Awards

-He is president of Westendorp International S.L., a private consulting company.
-He has addressed conferences and lectures and has written articles and books mostly on European Affairs, for which he was awarded the Salvador de Madariaga Prize of Journalism.
-He has been awarded various Spanish and foreign decorations, including the Grand Cross of the Order of Charles III, the Grand Cross of the Order of Isabella the Catholic and Officier de la Légion d’Honneur.
+Westendorp addressed conferences and lectures, and wrote articles and books mostly on European Affairs, for which he was awarded the Salvador de Madariaga Prize of Journalism.
+He was awarded various Spanish and foreign decorations, including the Grand Cross of the Order of Charles III, the Grand Cross of the Order of Isabella the Catholic, and Officer of the Legion of Honour.